Empower Blog

 Social Activities

-Although most incoming students are still primarily interested in academics and associated costs, many also have set ideas about what their social life might look like after college.
+Although most incoming students are still primarily interested in academics and associated costs, many also have set ideas about what their social life might look like after high school.
 This can include anything from Greek life, to athletic programs, to religious affiliations.
 Although most know if they want to try out for sports or not, certain programs may have appeal to them.
 What interests do your teens have that may be on their mind as they search for schools?

 Campus Setting